spread-ai/docs-comments/docs/getting-started-overview.md

     ---

-     - [x] Access to a SPREAD Studio environment.
+     - [x] Access to a SPREAD Platform instance with Studio.
      - [x] A basic understanding of JavaScript.
      - [x] A basic understanding of [GraphQL](https://graphql.org/learn/).